Tips for Machining PEEK Plastic

-Polyether ether ketone (PEEK) is a colorless organic thermoplastic polymer, and it is used in a variety of industries.
-Three key characteristics of PEEK materials are their strength, wear resistance and biocompatibility.
+Polyether ether ketone (PEEK) is a colorless organic thermoplastic polymer used in a variety of industries.
+Three key characteristics of PEEK plastics are their strength, wear resistance, and biocompatibility.
 They are softer than most metals but stiffer than most plastics.
-Some of PEEK’s other unique characteristics are:
+Some of PEEK polymers’ other unique characteristics are:

 - Low coefficient of friction